How to Get a Home Loan

 Stop Using Credit if You're Buying a Home

-Did you know (we've actually seen this happen) a buyer gets pre approved for a home loan, gets an offer accepted, one week before closing he opens an account at Home Depot with a $10,000 limit, charges $1,200 for lights and other fixtures.
+Did you know (I've actually seen this happen) a buyer gets pre approved for a home loan, gets an offer accepted, one week before closing he opens an account at Home Depot with a $10,000 limit, charges $1,200 for lights and other fixtures.
 Imagine his dismay when he’s informed by the loan officer that the underwriters are denying his home loan due to a 10 point drop on his credit score.
 Don’t buy a new car for that new garage, just sit tight until that house is yours.

 Don’t Start Moving Money Around